 To a select few, Barbara confided the truth; to all who would listen, she proclaimed her adoration for her son.
 Little “Sonny”—so nicknamed for his perpetual cheerfulness—made her life worth living, she said.
 She joyously discussed her plans for his future: he would receive a fine, character-building education in a military school…the two of them would travel the world together…she would support him in whatever career he chose… Above all, she explained, was her intention to bring him up to be the sort of man she had always wanted to marry, but had yet to find.

 Three decades passed before Donald laid eyes on the love of his life.
 He was a newcomer to Catalina Island at the time, temporarily recruited from the California mainland by the owners of Guided Discoveries to teach sailing to children at their summer camp.
 “They fell in love with him, like most people do,” his wife recalled years later.
 When Guided Discoveries invited Donald to stay on, he accepted—quite possibly due to a lovely, elegant local he had met.
-That woman, Patricia, became Mrs. Donald Gallery on May 7, 1985.
+That woman, Patricia, became Mrs. Donald Gallery in 1985.
 They remained on the island for many years, he with an ice cream store he had purchased, she with her jewel shop.
 They traveled throughout the world; he even took her to a quaint town in the Swiss countryside where, long before, war-weary villagers had given him and his G. I. comrades a rousing ovation.
-As Donald continued to satiate his acting bug with bit parts in film and television, Patricia and her jewelry store also got in on the action when The Bold and the Beautiful filmed in Avalon in the early 1990s.
-The happy couple retired to Puerto Vallarta, Mexico in 1993.
+The happy couple retired to Puerto Vallarta, Mexico, in 1993.
 There, Donald served as president of a writer’s group and enjoyed twenty-one more wonderful years with, as he was fond of saying, “the greatest wife in the world.”

 A few years before his passing, Donald professed to have “no regrets” over the way his life had turned out.
 He did, however, harbor a persistent longing.
 “I wish I could have known Barbara,” he admitted.
 ZaSu had been honest with him from the time he was old enough to understand, explaining that Barbara was his mother and that she had gone to heaven.
 Throughout the years, as Donald collected Barbara’s photographs from memorabilia shops, gazed at her image upon withering cutouts from old film magazines, and viewed her few surviving films, his mind spun with unanswered questions.
 His conversations with those who had known Barbara provided some answers—(among them, the tale of how she pulled off his mock adoption; “It’s like a spy novel,” he said).
 Others were more elusive.
 He wondered who his father was.
-Several of Barbara’s friends offered him their own theories, but, ultimately, he would never know for sure.
-Barbara had confided to one of her friends merely that her son was the product of a bitterly broken romance.
-This heartbreak not only fueled Barbara’s growing disillusionment with men, it further prompted her to pour all of her love into her only child.
+Several of Barbara’s friends offered him their own theories, but ultimately he would never know for sure.
+Barbara confided to one of her friends that she did not want her son to know who his father was; to another, she confessed merely that her son was the product of a bitterly broken romance.
+Barbara’s heartbreak not only fueled her growing disillusionment with men, it further prompted her to pour all of her love into her only child.
 Certainly, it factored into her determination to make the best man of him that she could.
 Had she but known the man her boy became, Barbara would be proud indeed.

 Forever in our hearts: Donald Michael Gallery July 29,* 1922 – October 11, 2014